Tallahassee’s tall Turlington Building is home to the Florida Department of Education. Credit: Wikimedia Commons.

 Two boards, Alachua and Broward, have been docked pay since August.
 This week, those two boards plus the six others were penalized.

 The sanctions are the result of an ongoing debate over who has authority of how schools operate: local school boards, the executive branch, or parents.

 The DeSantis administration has been adamant about providing a parental opt-out and wants to leave the decision for students to wear masks at school up to parents, citing Florida law and a new emergency Department of Health rule to protect what they call “parents’ rights” to direct the upbringing of their children.

 But the Florida Constitution authorizes school boards to oversee the operation of their local schools.
-The eight districts with strict mask policies argue that their mandates are to protect children and staff from COVID-19.
+The eight districts penalized with sanctions argued that their strict mask policies protect children and staff from COVID-19.